allyelvis/docs-1/docs/configuration.md

 - `shells` The list of shells available in the quick menu
 - `webGlRendering` Faster rendering method
 - `tabsIcons` If you want to have icons to the left of the tabs
+- `css` Aditionnal CSS to add to the window
 - `cursor` The style can be `block`, `bar` or `underline`
 - `backgroundImage` You can use a background image from your computer, or from any url
 - `shortcuts` The shortcuts keybinds